Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Neutrino effective thermal masses

 Here we will present the thermal effective masses for the completely broken phase of the LRSM.
 It is remarkable that the formula, which we have presented before for the case of massive particles, allow us to obtain fully analytic results for this regime.
 Direct evaluation of equations (\ref{eq:centralmass}) and (\ref{eq:littlem}), with the diagrams involving gauge bosons and neutrino species $i$, yield to

 where we have taken into account the possibility of neutrino mixing through the MNS mixing matrix $U$.
-For the case of the ESM, it is relevant that this constant has the same form up to some couplings owning to the particle spectrum in which we are working with is the same.
+For the case of the ESM, it is relevant that this constant has the same form up to some coupling constants given that the particle spectrum with which we are working is the same.
 The $Z$-mediated tadpole diagram contribution takes the form

+where $t_w=\tan(\theta_w)$.
 It is interesting to note that this quantity takes the same value for all neutrino species.
 As in the parity-broken case, we expect that the main differences with the ESM arise from the larger Yukawa sector of the LRSM.
 Restricting ourselves to the same regime as the preceding section, we can write the scalar contribution as

 where we have used the nomenclature used in \cite{RodriguezY2002} for the scalar fields with definite mass.
 We note that these results are accurate in the case in which the temperatures are bigger than the masses of the particles.
 Even if the general series obtained before are convergent for any value of temperature, in the low $T$ regime the contribution of the imaginary part of the self energy must be taken into account.
 For this case (\ref{eq:tracevecK}) and (\ref{eq:tracevecu}) are not enough to describe the propagation of quasiparticles.